scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 microwave burrito for an early dinner.
 Not the greatest of meals on a Sunday, but oh well.

+### Day 356

+Soylent for lunch today, but then was out buying new running shoes and grabbed five guys on the way home.
+Hm hm hm hot sauce burger.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/